google/santa/docs/concepts/rules.md

 Rules provide the primary evaluation mechanism for allowing and blocking binaries with Santa on macOS.

+### CDHash Rules

+CDHash rules use the a binary's code directory hash as an identifier.
+This is the most specific rule in Santa.
+The code directory hash identifies a specific version of a program, similar to a file hash.
+Note that the operating system evaluates the cdhash lazily, only verifying pages of code when they're mapped in.
+This means that it is possible for a file hash to change, but a binary could still execute as long as modified pages are not mapped in.
+Santa only considers CDHash rules for processes that have `CS_KILL` or `CS_HARD` codesigning flags set to ensure that a process will be killed if the CDHash was tampered with.

 ### Binary Rules

-Binary rules use the SHA-256 hash of the entire binary as an identifier.
-This is the most specific rule in Santa.
-Even a small change in the binary will alter the SHA-256 hash, invalidating the rule.
+Binary rules use the SHA-256 hash of the entire binary file as an identifier.

 ### Signing ID Rules